Jessiebrig/AlphaNumeric_Generator/README.md

 Project date: 2020

-Generate Thousand of AlpaNumeric Value and then exceute multi-thread function to check for duplicates before appending the newly generated values
+Generate thousand of alphanumeric values and then execute multi-thread function to check for duplicates before appending to the current collection